NDevTK/infra/crdx/chopsui-npm/README.md

 2. Authenticate in npm with `npm adduser`.

 To publish a new version:
+1. Make sure your package has the following in `package.json`
+    ```json
+    "publishConfig": {
+      "access": "public"
+    }
+    ```
-1. Sync a clean branch with upstream set to `origin/main`.
+2. Sync a clean branch with upstream set to `origin/main`.
-2. Create a new version with `npx lerna version --no-git-tag-version`.
+3. Create a new version with `npx lerna version --no-git-tag-version`.
 Lerna will prompt you to select a new version number, detect which packages have changed since the last version, and locally update the json files.
-3. Commit the changes, upload them for code review, and land them.
+4. Commit the changes, upload them for code review, and land them.
-4. Sync to the newly landed commit.
+5. Sync to the newly landed commit.
-5. Publish to npm with `npx lerna publish from-package`.
+6. Publish to npm with `npx lerna publish from-package --no-git-tag-version`.